yogarajalakshmi-s/local_projects/README.md

 **Branch-17: [Stock price alert](https://github.com/yoga-0731/local_projects/tree/stock-news-alert)**
   - A stock is chosen (TSLA).
 The Stock and News data are taken by hitting APIs.
-  - A useful stock price alert app, which sends Close price diff between yesterday and day before yesterday and sends the top 3 news of that stock thourgh sms.
+  - A useful stock price alert app, which sends Close price diff between yesterday and day before yesterday and sends the top 3 news of that stock through sms.

 **Branch-18: [Habit tracker app](https://github.com/yoga-0731/local_projects/tree/habit-tracker)**
   - A very useful habit tracking app on Book reading.